dwarvesf/playground/_memo/recursively-export-file-pattern-in-javascript-es6-application.md

 ## Implementation
 To implement this style, We use re-export statement which is all feature of Javascript ES6: [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)

 It’s syntax like bellow.
-All named export or all export data from the module, whose path is something, will re-export from the file that use re-export syntax
+All named export or all export data from the module, whose path is something, will re-export from the file that use re-export syntax.

 ```javascript
 export {named export} from 'somthing'